freedomofpress/securedrop/docs/install.md

 ### Import GPG keys for journalists with access to SecureDrop

-When moving documents from the *Document Interface* to the *Secure Viewing Station*, journalists need to decrypt the documents using the SecureDrop application's GPG key and re-encrypt them with their own keys.
+While working on a story, journalists may need to transfer some of the documents or notes from the *Secure Viewing Station* to the journalist's work computer on the corporate network.
+To do this, the journalists need to decrypt the documents using the SecureDrop application's GPG key and re-encrypt them with their own keys.
 If a journalist does not already have a key, follow the steps above to create one.

 If the journalist does have a key, transfer the public key to the *Secure Viewing Station* using a USB stick.
 Open the file manager and double-click on the public key to import it.
 If the public key is not importing, rename the file to end in ".asc" and try again.